 In previous work on FPCC [5, 3], type judgments were assigned a meaning (a semantic truth value).
-In other words, each type of the typed assembly language is viewed as a predicate to be applied to memory, a value, and perhaps more arguments.
+In other words, each type of the typed assembly language is viewed as a predicate to be applied to memory (of the real machine), a value, and perhaps more arguments.
 The TAL typing rules then become lemmas to be proved in this semantic model.
 In contrast, the syntactic approach does not attempt to give any meaning to types or typing rules.
 The entire typing derivation of a TAL (or FTAL) program is formalized and directly encoded in the logic.
 The FPCC safety proof is generated based on the similarly formalized soundness proof for TAL.
-Note, however, that unlike the original PCC systems, the typing rules are not part of the trusted base of our system-they must be encoded and their soundness proved using only on the foundations of the logic.
+Unlike the original PCC systems, however, the typing rules are not part of the trusted base of our system - they must be encoded and their soundness proved by using only the foundations of the logic.

-The difference discussed in the previous paragraph is clearly exhibited in the nature of the invariants that are generated for the two approaches.
-In the semantic approach, the global invariant used to prove safety, although it may be derived from the type system of a typed assembly language, actually states properties directly about the machine state-the contents of registers, memory addresses, and so on.
-This approach is very general and the invariant can be used to express arbitrary properties about the machine.
+The difference discussed in the preceding paragraph is clearly exhibited in the nature of the invariants that are generated for the two approaches.
+In the semantic approach, the global invariant used to prove safety, although it may be derived from the type system of a typed assembly language, actually states properties directly about the machine state - the contents of registers, memory addresses, and so on.
+This approach is very general, and the invariant can be used to express arbitrary properties about the machine.
 On the other hand, the invariant used for the syntactic approach does not prove properties directly about the machine state.
 Instead, it simply requires that there exist a correspondence between the machine state and an assembly program.
-The safety and soundness of the assembly language (which is easier to prove) is used to ensure safety of the machine code.
+The safety and soundness of the assembly language is used to ensure safety of the machine code.

 The most obvious feature of the syntactic approach to FPCC is the resulting simplicity of the overall system.
 The complexities evident in [3, 6, 1, 2] do not arise in our system.
-For example, in order to support contravariant recursive types, an "indexed" semantic model is necessary, which complicates the definition of types and requires tedious reasoning about steps of computation.
+For example, in order to support contravariant recursive types, an "indexed" semantic model is necessary [6], which complicates the definition of types.
 A more serious limitation of current semantic approaches to FPCC is the difficulty to model mutable record fields.
-This is a consequence of circularity in the definition of a "type" as a predicate on a state that is a pair of memory and a set of allocated addresses [3].
-A third issue which has yet to be addressed by the semantic model of types is supporting a type system with higher-order kinds.
+This is a consequence of circularity in the definition of a "type" as a predicate on a state that is a pair of memory and a set of allocated addresses [2, 3].
 These, and various other difficulties in the semantic approach, result from attempting to give a meaning to types.